Juul to pay $462 million to six states in its largest settlement ever - KTVZ

 The settlement, which was co-led by New York Attorney General Letitia James and California Attorney General Rob Bonta, will force retailers to secure Juul products behind counters and verify the age of purchasers, and Juul must cease using people under 35 years old in its marketing materials that directly or indirectly target young people.

+Bonta also said that after years of the country trying to lower smoking rates among young people, Juul “reignited an epidemic of youth nicotine use.”

+“Today’s $462 million settlement is a step forward in bringing Juul to justice in holding the company accountable for breaking laws and taking advantage of an entire generation,” he said.

-Wednesday’s announcement “places the most stringent restrictions on Juul’s marketing, sales, and distribution practices in order to protect and prevent minors from underage smoking,” according to a release from the New York’s AG office.
+Wednesday’s announcement “places the most stringent restrictions on Juul’s marketing, sales, and distribution practices in order to protect and prevent minors from underage smoking,” according to a release from the New York Attorney General’s office.

 “Juul lit a nationwide public health crisis by putting addictive products in the hands of minors and convincing them that it’s harmless.
 Today they are paying the price for the harm they caused,” James said in the statement.
 New York is receiving nearly $113 million and will use the money to fund programs that deter underage smoking.